respoke/docs/src/client/android/guide/messaging-individuals.md

 ## Overview

-Sending 1:1 messages to individual users is easy using Respoke.
+Sending 1:1 messages to individual users is easy and secure with Respoke.
 First connect to Respoke either in [development mode](/client/android/getting-started.html) or authenticated.
 Then we're ready to start writing some code.

 ## Send Indiviual Message